mu-majid/Advanced-CSS-SaSS/Natours-project/NOTES.md

   * inline elements and text will wrap around floated elements.
   * use `clear fixes` to adjust height of floated elements.

+  ###### `box-decoration-break: {value}`:

+  * The box-decoration-break property specifies how the background, padding, border, border-image, box-shadow, margin, and clip-path of an element is applied when the box for the element is fragmented.

 ## Side Notes :

   * Padding does not get inherited.